bediger4000/kalah/README.md

 This variant has a bonus move.
 Players get an extra move if they drop the last stone in their hand into their own pot/store.
-The Alpha/Beta minimaxing code takes care of this in recursion: if the "next" player is the same as the current player, and the ply count isn't incremented.
+The Alpha/Beta minimaxing code takes care of this in recursion by keeping the "next" player is the same as the current player, and not incremented ply count.
+It doesn't reach its move horizon while a player is in the middle of making a multi-move sweep.
 This does lead to unexpected increases in move calculation time during mid-game, when a lot of bonus moves occur.